XS Latin

 XS Latin is a formation dance team based in Cambridge, UK.
+They have three teams (A, B and C) and cater to all levels of dancers.

-It is ranked 1st in the UK and 11th in the World as a Latin Formation Team.
+The A team are ranked 1st in the UK and 9th in the World as a Latin Formation Team.

 Creation

 XS Latin was formed in 1997 by eX Students of Cambridge University, many of whom started dancing in competitions run by the Inter Varsity Dance Association.
 They have represented the UK in WDSF World Latin Formation competitions since 2002.

-The team continues to be based in the Cambridge area (practising in the nearby village of Milton) and is one of only five Adult Latin formation teams competing in the UK.
+The team continues to be based in the Cambridge area (practising in the nearby area of Milton, Waterbeach and Cambourne).